The Erd\H{o}s discrepancy problem over the squarefree and cubefree integers: Abstract

 \section{Abstract}

-Let $g:\NN\to\{-1,1\}$ be a completely multiplicative function and let $\mu_2^2(n)$ be the indicator that $n$ is cubefree.
-We prove that $f=\mu_2^2g$ has unbounded partial sums.
-In the squarefree case $f=\mu^2g$, we provided a necessary condition for bounded partial sums: $f$ pretends to be a real and primitive Dirichlet character $\chi$ of condutor $q$ coprime with $6$, and $f(2)\chi(2)=f(3)\chi(3)=-1$.
-Our proofs are built upon Klurman \& Mangerel's proof of Chudakov's conjecture \cite{klurmanchudakov}, Klurman's work on correlations of multiplicative functions \cite{klurmancorrelation} and Tao's resolution of the Erd\H{o}s discrepancy problem \cite{taodiscrepancy}.
+Let $g:\mathbb{N}\to\{-1,1\}$ be a completely multiplicative function, $\mu$ be the M\"obius function and $\mu_2^2(n)$ be the indicator that $n$ is cubefree.
+We prove that $f=\mu^2g$ and $f=\mu_2^2g$ have unbounded partial sums.
+Our proofs are built upon Klurman and Mangerel's proof of Chudakov's conjecture, Klurman's work on correlations of multiplicative functions and Tao's resolution of the Erd\H{o}s discrepancy problem.